 History of Alvin

 Meanwhile, the Woods Hole operational team had begun to form, calling themselves the Deep Submergence Group.
-They started using the name Alvin for the sub to honor the prime mover and creative inspiration for the vehicle, Allyn Vine, a scientist at Woods Hole Oceanographic Institution.
-The name also benefitted from belonging to a popular cartoon chipmunk, but Allyn Vine was the true namesake.
+They started using the name Alvin for the sub to honor the prime mover and creative inspiration for the vehicle, Allyn Vine.
+The name also benefited from belonging to a popular cartoon chipmunk, but Dr. Vine was the true namesake.

 Litton Systems took over the building of the Alvin and on May 26, 1964 delivered it to Woods Hole, where it was commissioned on June 5.
-Froehlich, Vine, and pilot Bill Rainnie made the first two dives.
+Pilots Bill Rainnie and Marvin McCamis made the first several dives.
 There were a total of 77 shallow, tethered dives in or near Woods Hole to maximum depths of 70 feet, with the first free dive of the submersible taking place on Aug.
 4, 1964 to 35 feet.

 The following paragraphs give a brief description of annual activities since those early years.